A complete guide to the best things to do in New York City, including museums, attractions, restaurants, shopping, and more.

 Recommended by Amanda from The Travelling Blizzards

-When visiting New York City, boarding an aircraft carrier might not be at the top of your list of things to do… But it should be!
+When visiting New York City, boarding an aircraft carrier might not be at the top of your list of things to do in New York City… But it should be!

-Stepping back in time to experience how Navy men lived and fought during WW2, the Cold War and the Vietnam War is an amazing and unforgettable experience.
+Stepping back in time to experience how Navy men lived and fought during WW2, the Cold War, and the Vietnam War is an unforgettable experience.

-It’s home to the space shuttle Enterprise, the submarine Growler and a Concorde jet that broke records by crossing the Atlantic in under 3 hours!
-These and more than 2 dozen restored aircraft are on display for you to get up close and personal with.
+It’s home to the space shuttle Enterprise, the submarine Growler, and a Concorde jet that broke records by crossing the Atlantic in under 3 hours!
+These and more than two dozen restored aircraft are on display for you to get up close and personal with.

 Docked at Pier 86 in Hells Kitchen, it’s a quick walk from the Intrepid Museum to the start of the High Line, so a great place to start a day of exploring!